Table of Contents

 Causes of lower abdominal pain or pelvic pain, specifically in women

-In women, the causes of lower abdominal pain may include:
+In women, the causes of lower abdominal pain may include the following: